U.S. Treasury drops China currency manipulator label ahead of trade deal signing

 It raised particular concerns about Germany, the world’s fourth largest economy, which it said continued to have the world’s largest current account surplus and was slipping into recession.
 It said the German government had a responsibility to undertake tax cuts and boost domestic investment.

-The Treasury report said the continued strength of the U.S. dollar was “concerning,” given the International Monetary Fund’s judgment that the dollar was overvalued on a real effective basis.
+The Treasury report also said the continued strength of the U.S. dollar was “concerning,” given the International Monetary Fund’s judgment that the dollar was overvalued on a real effective basis.

 It said the real dollar remains about 8% above its 20-year average, noting that sustained dollar strength would likely exacerbate persistent trade and current account imbalances for the United States.

-U.S. Senate Democratic leader Chuck Schumer, a fierce critic of China’s currency and trade practices, blasted the Trump administration for its decision to “back down” from labeling China a currency manipulator.
+U.S. Senate Democratic leader Chuck Schumer, a fierce critic of China’s currency and trade practices, blasted the Trump administration for its decision to “back down” from labeling China as a currency manipulator.

-“China is a currency manipulator - that is a fact,” Schumer said in a statement.
+“China is a currency manipulator - that is a fact,” Schumer said in a statement released by his office.
 “Unfortunately, President Trump would rather cave to President Xi (Jinping) than stay tough on China.”

-The yuan CNY=CFXS reached five-month highs earlier on Monday ahead of the expected signing of the trade deal.
+The yuan CNY=CFXS reached five-month highs earlier on Monday amid heavy demand ahead of this week's expected signing of the trade deal.

-Reporting by Andrea Shalal and Alexandra Alper in Washington; Additional reporting by David Lawder and Eric Beech in Washington, and Kanishka Singh in Bengaluru; Editing by Leslie Adler and Rosalba O'Brien
+Reporting by Andrea Shalal, Alexandra Alper and David Lawder in Washington, and Kanishka Singh in Bengaluru; Editing by Leslie Adler and Rosalba O'Brien